Matthieu Lecuyer

-Matthieu Lecuyer (born 19 August 1980) is a professional Americano-French sports car racer from Bordeaux, France.
+Matthieu Lecuyer (born 19 August 1980) is a French-American professional sports car racer from Bordeaux, France.
 He has raced as a member of Team Oreca, Peugeot Sport, CD Sport Performance Engineering, Team Speedcars, Team Iconic Parts, and Backdraft Racing.
 He has driven Peugeot spider THP, Nissan BRS 4.0 BIORACING, Radical SR8LM, Audi R8 LMS ULTRA GT3, Ferrari 458 GT3, Lamborghini LP 570 ST and Huracan GT3, BMW Z4 GTC, Porsche RSR, LMP2 and LMP3 prototype, ORECA FLM, Ginetta G55, Mustang GT3, WV Sirocco TCR, BMW MGT3, BDR GT3.
 He was part of the World Endurance Championship WEC with the famous and multiple winner team Oreca in the 24 hours of Le Mans.
+He has led multiple successful business ventures, including One of a Kind Investment Group (Founder), Mobile Art Auction, One of a Kind Medical Distribution, IKKS Paris Rodeo Drive, and the classic car restoration facility Driving Legend.
+Since 2025, he has also served as Porsche Cars North America Ambassador and Classic Specialist.

 Career

 Lecuyer began his motor sports career by racing go kart in his early ages.
 First auto racing season was in the Legends Car Cup France from 2007-2008.
 His 2008 season included 2 pole positions and 3 victories.
 In 2009, Lecuyer participated in the Peugeot THP Spider Cup.
 He also participated in SCCA GT1 USA that year.
 Lecuyer raced in the Bioracing Series during the 2010 season and finished in third place in the championship.

-He participated in both the VDEV Endurance Series and Radical European Masters in 2011 driving Norma and Radical Prototype.
+Lecuyer participated in both the VDEV Endurance Series and Radical European Masters in 2011 driving Norma and Radical Prototype.
 Lecuyer also competed in the 2012 and 2013 seasons of the Michelin European VDEV Endurance Series still with Norma Prototype.
 He competed in the 2013 European Le Mans Series as a member of team ORECA.
 He drove the Oreca 09 and finished third at both Silverstone and Imola.
 He additionally raced in Pirelli World Challenge and NASA Pro Racing in 2013 for the Team Iconic in a Mustang GT3.
 Lecuyer competed in the 24 Hours of Le Mans in June 2013.
 He raced for BMW MOTORSPORT and Team DKR Engineering during the final race of the European Le Mans series with a Z4 GT3 and finished 5TH in GTC category.